composablesys/collabs/docs/README.md

 TODO: Sphinx + Myst-parser + Typedoc.

+To run commands in this folder, in addition to `npm ci` in the main folder, also install Python dependencies: `pip install -r requirements.txt`.

 When cross-linking within the docs, use a link to the compiled html page.
 I.e., use `.html` instead of `.md` or nothing on the link.
 This is due to the `myst_all_links_external=True` option in `src/conf.py`.